superbrothers/kubernetes-docs/kubectl_drain.md

 ### Options

 ```
       --delete-local-data                  Continue even if there are pods using emptyDir (local data that will be deleted when the node is drained).
+      --disable-eviction                   Force drain to use delete, even if eviction is supported.
+This will bypass checking PodDisruptionBudgets, use with caution.
-      --dry-run               If true, only print the object that would be sent, without sending it.
+      --dry-run string[="unchanged"]       Must be "none", "server", or "client".
+If client strategy, only print the object that would be sent, without sending it.
+If server strategy, submit server-side request without persisting the resource. (default "none")
       --force                              Continue even if there are pods not managed by a ReplicationController, ReplicaSet, Job, DaemonSet or StatefulSet.
       --grace-period int                   Period of time in seconds given to each pod to terminate gracefully.
 If negative, the default value specified in the pod will be used. (default -1)
   -h, --help                               help for drain
       --ignore-daemonsets                  Ignore DaemonSet-managed pods.
       --pod-selector string                Label selector to filter pods on the node
   -l, --selector string                    Selector (label query) to filter on
+      --skip-wait-for-delete-timeout int   If pod DeletionTimestamp older than N seconds, skip waiting for the pod.
+Seconds must be greater than 0 to skip.
       --timeout duration                   The length of time to wait before giving up, zero means infinite
 ```

 ### Options inherited from parent commands